-What Causes Condensation along Windows
+What Causes Condensation on Windows

 Inside Moisture vs. In Between Panes

-- Moisture on the inside of a window is caused from the warm moist air inside your home forming against the glass.
+- Moisture within a window is produced from the warm damp air inside your home forming on the glass.

-Why Condensation on Windows Can Be Trouble
+Why Condensation on Windows Could Mean Trouble

-How to Lower Humidity Throughout Your Home
+How to Lower Humidity Inside Your Home

 Other Ways to Decrease Condensation on Windows

 - Exhaust fans.
 Putting in exhaust fans around humidity hotspots like the bathroom, laundry room or above the oven can help by drawing the warm, humid air from these areas out of your home before it can raise the humidity level across your home.